pymc-devs/pymc-examples/examples/case_studies/Missing_Data_Imputation.myst.md

 ## Bayesian Imputation and Degrees of Missing-ness

-The analysis of data with missing values is a way in to the study of causal inference.
+The analysis of data with missing values is a gateway into the study of causal inference.

 One of the key features of any analysis plagued by missing data is the assumption which governs the nature of the missing-ness i.e. what is the reason our data gaps?
 Can we ignore them?
-In this notebook we'll see an example of how to impute missing data using maximum likelihood estimation and bayesian imputation techniques.
+In this notebook we'll see an example of how to handle missing data using maximum likelihood estimation and bayesian imputation techniques.
+This will open up questions about the assumptions governing inference in the presence of missing data, and inference in counterfactual cases.

 ```{code-cell} ipython3
 %config InlineBackend.figure_format = 'retina'  # high resolution figures